What is Physical Distribution in Supply Chain Management? A Detailed Guide in 2023

 During the physical distribution of goods in huge quantities, a uniform system for handling and executing orders should be established.
 The time period to process orders must be reasonable.
 Any delay in order execution causes resentment and may result in economic loss.
 The customer always expects guaranteed delivery within a certain time frame.
 The degree of customer service is shown in the speed by which orders are fulfilled.
 Even a small improvement in customer service can result in a 15 to 25% gain in revenue.
 In marketing, order serving time can also be used as a USP.

 Inventory control is always a crucial part of the order fulfillment process.
-Physical distribution management, including the amount, location, handling, and transportation of inventory, plays a distinctive role.
+Physical distribution channel management, including the amount, location, handling, and transportation of physical inventory, plays a distinctive role.
 Inventory consists of all the items stored in warehouses that are waiting to be sold.
 Production activity (purchasing activity) and customer orders are linked via inventory (sales activity).
 As the customer service level approaches 100%, inventory costs rise at a faster rate.
 The inventory cost and the level of customer service must be correlated and balanced.
+All that has to be maintained with a proper inventory report.

 The act of storing and conserving commodities is known as warehousing.
 It can balance supply over time.
 Nowadays, micro fulfillment centers are located around markets rather than the supply-chain network.